 - The contract specifies that one partner can represent the other regarding an urgent decision (consenting to medical care if the partner is unable to do so) OR to administer the other partner’s property.

-- It is preferable to sign a separate document for this purpose, if : the partner wants to give their specific powers to administer their property or if they do not want to have to show their cohabitation agreement to every person who needs to check their power to represent their partner.
-More information at https://www.quebec.ca/en/famille-et-soutien-aux-personnes/couple-famille/mariage-union-civile-ou-union-de-fait/de-facto-union/protections/breakdown-de-facto-union/cohabitation-agreement
+- It is preferable to sign a separate document for this purpose, if: the partner wishes to grant specific powers to administer his or her partner’s property, or if he or she does not wish to have his or her cohabitation agreement read to anyone who needs to verify the powers he or she grants to his or her partner to represent him or her.

-- gifts that were not notarized (Gifts must be made through a notarized contract, unless the property is delivered immediately into the possession of the person receiving the gift.)
+- Donations in a contract that is not notarized (donations must be made in a notarized contract unless the donated property is given and immediately possessed by the partner).

-- decisions not in the best interests of the children ;
+- Decisions contrary to the best interests of the children.

-- a statement that does not respect one of the partner’s basic rights, such as a statement saying that a partner cannot practice her religion in front of the children.
+- A clause that violates a partner’s basic rights, such as a clause preventing a partner from practicing their religion in the presence of the children.

 I have lived with my partner for several years, and we have children.
 We have decided to separate – what rights do I have?